yoadsn/TonguesPlugin/README.md

 - The file must contain a single valid JSON object in the format described above.
 - A restart of the plugin is required to read configuration which was edited directly in the file.

-Currently modifying group membership is supported by file editing and not with in-game commands.

 Example of a valid groups configuration JSON object:
 ```JSON
 {